Corporate Training 101: The Basics

 Cons

-- Users may feel disengaged
+- Users can feel disengaged

 - Requires experience with technology